November 29th Sunday Services of Holy Communion: 8 a.m. & 10:30 a.m.

 - Watch the Facebook Live Video at anytime following its recording by going to the link above and scrolling down to the video.
 Again, you do not need a Facebook login.

-- Lead yourself (and family) through the service using the Palm Sunday Bulletin (4-5-2020) and listen to the sermon online or via podcast.
+- Lead yourself (and family) through the service using the Sunday bulletin above and listen to the sermon online or via podcast.

 For all of the above, you may use or print the attached Sunday bulletin.
 I encourage you to participate in the fellowship and communion of our church and the Body of Christ from your home, as you are able.